 The Statement of Cash Flows presents cash receipts and payments of the University during a period of time.
 Its purpose is to assess the University's ability to generate future net cash flows and meet its obligations as they come due.
-The following is a condensed statement of cash flows for the years ended June 30, 2018 and 2017:
+The statement is divided into the four sections listed below based on major activity: